Peek Inside the Crypt: About Graveyard Brat

 A visual artist as well, Graves dabbles in freelance art, prop design, light costume creation, and SFX makeup, extending their creativity across multiple mediums.
 Their work has been showcased in galleries and onstage alike, with notable performances at spaces including The Webster in Hartford, CT, and RPM Fest in Massachusetts.

-Graves is also a contributing voice in underground media, currently working with Violent Rose Magazine as the mind behind the “Gloom & Groove” music review segment, while also conducting artist interviews for Black Noise, a publication that previously featured them in a digital mixtape release cloaked in ritualistic flair.
+Graves is also a contributing voice in underground media, currently working with Black Noise, a publication that previously featured them in a digital mixtape release cloaked in ritualistic flair.

 Every incarnation of Graves — whether through drag, sound, visuals, or writing — is a carefully summoned spirit.
 Their work doesn’t just entertain; it haunts, provokes, and lingers.